Edge of See: Twilight Engines

 Free and open to the public

 This site-specific work was commissioned by Headlands Center for the Arts and was germinated when Dar was an Artist in Residence here in 2017.
 The first installation of Edge of See launched in November 2018 in Lulea, Sweden; upcoming installations are planned for Delft Island, Sri Lanka; Okinawa, Japan; and the Diomede Islands, situated in the Bering Strait between Russia and the United States.
+The app was created with Bay Area–based technology partner Okaynokay (Gabriel Dunne and Ryan Alexander).

 To Experience Edge of See: Twilight Engines